 Review your life insurance cover for you and any spouse or partner before commencing an assignment overseas to ensure it is adequate; and obtain written confirmation that any existing life insurance cover will continue to apply whilst you are overseas.
-It is not unusual for cover not to extend to non-residents.
+It is not unusual for cover not to extend to non-residents, or cover to be limited in duration.